-Overcoming Obstacles Starts From Within
+Start Overcoming Obstacles From Within

 I am working diligently so I can ______________

 Say you are 25 years old, and you want to retire early at age 50.
 This would give you 25 years to put together that $10 million.
 Now you can set your mid-term goal at $5 million by age 37, and your shorter term goals at $400,000 per year.

-To Overcome Obstacles, Focus on Achievement
+Overcome Obstacles By Focusing on Achievement

 Overcoming Obstacles With Determination

-This year, my song is Queen's "Don't Stop Me Now!"
-My favorite part is in the chorus where they sing, "Don't stop me now, I'm havin' such a good time, I'm havin' a ball!"
-Sometimes I think of that when I'm in the midst of a problem, and it makes me smile.
-Even though there are problems each and every day, why shouldn't we have a good time, have a ball?
-There are plenty of good things in life we can focus on, and plenty of ways to enjoy the little moments of our days.
-Why let a problem get in the way?
+My favorite part of the Queen song was the chorus, where they sing, "Don't stop me now, I'm havin' such a good time, I'm havin' a ball!"
+I'd think of that when I was in the midst of a problem, and it would make me smile.
+I discovered that even though problems came along each and every day, I could still try to have a good time in some small way, or even have a ball - some tiny celebration to lift my spirits.

-My goal is ___________ and nothing is going to stop me from achieving that, not even ____________ because I will do __________ to overcome that.
+My goal is ___________ and nothing is going to stop me from achieving that, not even ____________ because I will __________ to overcome that.

-Take Charge and Overcome Any Obstacle
+Overcome Any Obstacle By Taking Charge

 Do you have more ideas on how to create more success in your life?
 Please share any tips and tricks you've used to overcome obstacles, especially the ones that come from within.